devarops/RepRes_Blog/what_is_reproducible_research.md

 When it is not possible to commit the data in the source code repository, the raw data are shared using a specialized data repository<sup id = "3">[3](#data-repos)</sup>.
-In these cases, the scripts that get the raw data from the data repository are part of the source code.
+In these cases, the scripts that download the raw data from the data repository are part of the source code.

 ## Computing environment